Kampala is the largest city in Uganda in the district of Kampala which is north of the Lake Victoria

 We start our tour at the post office: Visiting points of interest including; Post office, Parliament, National Theater, Railway station, clock tower, Rubaga Cathedral, Bulange Kings palace, Namirembe cathedral, Old Kampala Mosque, Uganda Museum, Bahai Temple, Namugongo martyrs memorial site Catholic and protestant.

-During the day, Kampala is alive with business, but when the night falls, it turns into a vampire arena, with ladies of the night taking over on almost every corner.
+During the day, it is alive with business, but when the night falls, it turns into a vampire arena, with ladies of the night taking over on almost every corner.

 Nightlife is both safe and dangerous because of bouncers in the bars and clubs and Ugandans, for the most part, are simply friendly and hospitable.
 Much as there are those with a purpose for fun, so are those with purpose for taking advantage of the dark and drunkards by nicking whatever, they can with a quick getaway fading into the dark corridors or crowds.
 At most pubs, security is paramount and a body search without segregation will take place when entering most night Joints.